-Celery root, also known as celeriac (so elegant!) or celery knob (so crude!), is just what its name would lead you to think it is: the root of the celery plant.
+Celery root, also known as celeriac or celery knob, is just what its name would lead you to think it is: the root of the celery plant.

-This ugly brown hairball of a vegetable has a lovely mild, celery-like flavor with a starchy, rather potato-like texture.
-It's a surprising but winning combination.
+This ugly brown hairball of a vegetable has a lovely mild, celery-like flavor with a starchy, potato-like texture.
 With "root" in its name, celery root is obviously a root vegetable.
-That means that it stores well, making it a real treat for local eaters in fall and winter.
+That means that it stores well, making it a real treat in fall and winter.

 When Is Celery Root In Season?

 Celery root is often available year-round, especially in temperate climates, but is at its best in the cooler months of fall, winter, and early spring.
 In cold climates, you'll find it during the summer and early fall.
 Freshly harvested celery root is sometimes sold with the stalks and leaves still attached, which are celery and should be used as such.
 Truly fresh celery root has a fabulously tender texture perfect in salads.

 Look for celery roots that feel heavy for their size.
 If any greenery or stalks are discernible on the top of the root, they should be fresh looking and neither dried out nor slimy nor wilted.
 Celery root is notoriously difficult to peel due to its many nooks and crannies, so look for specimens with as smooth of an exterior as possible.
 None are all that smooth, but the less deep the crannies, the easier the bulb will be to peel.